mushe/NiagaraGameOfLife/README.md

 # NiagaraGameOfLife
-Game of life implementation in Unreal Engine 5 Niagara
+Game of life implementation in Unreal Engine 5 Niagara(GPU Simulation Stage)

+This implementation shows how to implement a grid-based simulation in Niagara

 Demo :